cashtokens/cashtokens/readme.md

 ### Cross-Contract Interfaces

-Using **non-fungible tokens** (NFTs), contracts can **trustlessly commit to messages which can be consumed by other contracts**.
+Using **non-fungible tokens** (NFTs), contracts can **create messages which can be read by other contracts**.
 These messages are impersonation-proof: other contracts can safely read and act on the commitment, certain that it was produced by the claimed contract.

-This primitive enables covenants to expose **public interfaces** – paths of operation intended for other, not-yet-developed contracts.
+With contract interoperability, behavior can be broken into clusters of smaller, coordinating contracts, **reducing transaction sizes**.
+This interoperability further enables [covenants](#usage-examples) to communicate over **public interfaces**, allowing diverse ecosystems of compatible covenants to work together, even when developed and deployed separately.

+Critically, this cross-contract interaction can be achieved within the "stateless" transaction model employed by Bitcoin Cash, rather than coordinating via shared global state (like that required of the Ethereum virtual machine).
+This allows Bitcoin Cash to support comparably contract functionality while retaining its [>1000x efficiency advantage](https://blog.bitjson.com/pmv3-build-decentralized-applications-on-bitcoin-cash/#stateless-network-stateful-covenants) in transaction and block validation.

 ### Decentralized Applications

 Beyond enabling covenants to interoperate with other covenants, these token primitives allow for byte-efficient representations of complex internal state – supporting advanced, decentralized applications on Bitcoin Cash.

-**Fungible tokens** are critical for covenants to efficiently represent on-chain assets – e.g. voting shares, utility tokens, collateralized loans, prediction market options, etc. – and to efficiently implement [complex coordination tasks](#voting-with-fungible-tokens) – e.g. liquidity-pooling, auctions, voting, sidechain withdrawals, spin-offs, mergers, and more.
+**Fungible tokens** are critical for covenants to represent on-chain assets – e.g. voting shares, utility tokens, collateralized loans, prediction market options, etc. – and implement [complex coordination tasks](#voting-with-fungible-tokens) – e.g. liquidity-pooling, auctions, voting, sidechain withdrawals, spin-offs, mergers, and more.

 **Non-fungible tokens** are critical for coordinating activity trustlessly between multiple covenants, enabling [covenant-tracking tokens](#covenant-tracking-non-fungible-tokens), [depository child covenants](#depository-child-covenants), [multithreaded covenants](#multithreaded-covenants), and other constructions in which a particular covenant instance must be authenticated.